-Slaves: While considered a means to an end by most Dres, Slaves form an incredibly important component of their society.
-The Dres do not shy from viewing Slaves as tools, and not sentient beings.
+While considered a means to an end by most Dres, slaves form an incredibly important component of their society.
+The Dres do not shy from viewing slaves as tools, and not sentient beings.
 The majority of slaves found in the Deshaan are Argonians.
-Many were captured during the Arnesian War, when the Dres managed to capture the Fens of Xa’nith from Black Marsh, and in subsequent raids thereafter.
-However, many Argonians were imported into the territory as a result of a secret deal with the Hist, whose mannerisms are slightly different.
-While Argonians are best suited for tilling the fields, a sizeable number of slaves from other races are utilized by the Dres, in a number of different applications (away from the salt fields).
+Many were captured during the Arnesian War, when the Dres managed to capture the Salt Marshes from Black Marsh, and in subsequent raids thereafter.
+However, many Argonians were imported into the territory as a result of a secret deal with the Hist.
+While Argonians are seen as best suited for tilling the fields, a sizeable number of slaves from other races are utilized by the Dres, in a number of different applications (away from the salt fields).

-Slaves can be found in all Dres holdings, and in the numerous Saltrice paddies around Deshaan.
-A sizeable amount are available for trade in the infamous pits of Dres Tyr.
+Slaves can be found in all Dres holdings, and in the numerous saltrice paddies around Deshaan.
+A sizeable amount are available for trade in the infamous pits of Tear.
 A holding of Argonians can also be found in the pit at Dres Sul, which is often where the Dres Foragers drop off their captive slaves after returning from raids into Argonian territory.

 Worldspace Implementation of Dres Territory